testexplode/testexplode/README.md

 You have two building blocks:

-1.) variables that can change.
+1. variables that can change.
 Every testcase uses another combination of variables.
-For definig the set of variables you can use the list-comprehension of haskell.
+For defining the set of variables you can use the list-comprehension of haskell.

-2.)
-Define the structure of your testcases as directed graphs with one begin and one end.
+2. Define the structure of your testcases as directed graphs with one begin and one end.
 Every path of the graph forms one testcase.
 And this testcase is generated with all the variable-combinations, that you have defined